Amazon's Bezos says robotic hands will be ready for commercial use in next 10 years

 “I think grasping is going to be a solved problem in the next 10 years,” he said.
 “It’s turned out to be an incredibly difficult problem, probably in part because we’re starting to solve it with machine vision, so (that means) machine vision did have to come first.”

-Bezos did not discuss any Amazon deployments of the technology, which it has tested from the Boston-area startup Soft Robotics, for instance, a person familiar with the matter told Reuters previously.
+Bezos did not discuss any Amazon deployments of the technology, which it has tested from the Boston-area startup Soft Robotics, for instance, a person familiar with the matter told Reuters previously here

 The company has said it views automation as a way to help workers.

 Still, Amazon is known for its drive to mechanize as many parts of its business as possible, whether pricing goods or transporting items in its warehouses.
-It employs hundreds of thousands of people, many of whose primary task is grasping, scanning and placing customer orders in its warehouses.
+It employs hundreds of thousands of people, many of whose primary task is grasping, scanning and placing customer orders.

+A variety of companies other than Amazon have also rolled out robotic hands for limited warehouse pilots.

+In the on-stage interview, Bezos also discussed Project Kuiper, Amazon’s recent bet to launch thousands of satellites to expand broadband internet access, which he said was “close to being a fundamental human need.”

+Asked whether people ever say “no” to Bezos, the world’s richest person and a famously scrupulous boss, he joked, “No!
+Certainly not twice.
+No, seriously, I do get told ‘no’ all the time.
+I seek it out.”

+“People who are right a lot, they listen a lot.
+They also change their mind a lot,” he said earlier in the interview.
+“They wake up, and they re-analyze things all the time.”

-Reporting By Jeffrey Dastin in San Francisco; Editing by Meredith Mazzilli
+Reporting By Jeffrey Dastin in Las Vegas; Editing by Meredith Mazzilli